amin-dev-tech/my-scripts/README.md

 - removing the `src/assets/react.svg` file
 - removing the `src/App.css` file
 - removing the `src/index.css` file
-- clearing the content of `App.jsx` and replace them with a started component
+- clearing the content of `App.jsx` and replace them with a starter component

 ## Usage